biosustain/gnomic/README.rst

 Gnomic is a human– and computer–readable representation of microbial genotypes and phenotypes.
 The ``gnomic`` Python package contains a parser for the Gnomic grammar able to interpret changes over multiple generations.

-The first formal guidelines for microbial genetic nomenclature were drawn up in the 1960s and 70s.
-They are often hopelessly ambiguous and not useful for modern computer-assisted genome engineering.
-The Gnomic grammar is an improvement over existing nomenclatures designed to be clear, unambiguous and computer–readable and describe genotypes at various levels of details.
+The first formal guidelines for microbial genetic nomenclature were drawn up in the 1960s.
+They are often too ambiguous to be useful for modern computer-assisted genome engineering.
+The Gnomic grammar is an improvement over existing nomenclatures designed to be clear, unambiguous and computer–readable and describe genotypes at various levels of detail.

 A JavaScript (Node) version of the package is available on NPM as `gnomic-grammar <https://www.npmjs.com/package/gnomic-grammar>`_.